NATURE'S FUDGE (ALMOND BUTTER STUFFED DATES)

-Is Nature's Fudge (Almond Butter Stuffed Dates) Good for Me?
+Is Nature's Fudge (Almond Butter Stuffed Dates) Good for My Ayurvedic Diet?

 Find out by taking this free, easy quiz

-You'll learn your body type, and whether Nature's Fudge (Almond Butter Stuffed Dates) is a good fit for you.
+You'll learn your body type, and whether Nature's Fudge (Almond Butter Stuffed Dates) is a good fit for your body type.
 Time to complete: approximately 1 minute.

 Aggravating these characteristics weakens your body and causes imbalance.

 By knowing which characteristics are habitually imbalanced in your body, you will be able to identify and correct imbalances before you get sick.

 Every characteristic has an opposite which balances it (i.e. hot balances cold).